Linux/macOS | Linux i386 | Windows | Coverity | Code Coverage | OpenSSF |

 TimescaleDB is an open-source database designed to make SQL scalable for time-series data.
 It is engineered up from PostgreSQL and packaged as a PostgreSQL extension, providing automatic partitioning across time and space (partitioning key), as well as full SQL support.

-If you prefer not to install or administer your instance of TimescaleDB, try Timescale, our fully managed cloud offering (pay-as-you-go, with a free trial to start).
+If you prefer not to install or administer your instance of TimescaleDB, try the 30 day free trial of Timescale, our fully managed cloud offering.
+Timescale is pay-as-you-go.
+We don't charge for storage you dont use, backups, snapshots, ingress or egress.

 To determine which option is best for you, see Timescale Products for more information about our Apache-2 version, TimescaleDB Community (self-hosted), and Timescale Cloud (hosted), including: feature comparisons, FAQ, documentation, and support.